mocha-opts/awesome-stars-coconut/README.md

 *   [realworld-apps/realworld](https://github.com/realworld-apps/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more

+## Zig

+*   [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.

 ## miscellaneous

 *   [punkpeye/awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.